Do narcissists treat their ex like a stinky bag of trash?

 These are the five most common ways they treat their ex-partners:

-Some experts, like Ramani Durvasula (who co-authored A Brief Review of Intimate Partner Violence in the United States, 2015), call this second love-bombing phase “hoovering” — a term inspired by the vacuum cleaner — since the narcissist is trying to siphon you back into their lives.
+I believe it’s expert Dr. Ramani Durvasula (who co-authored A Brief Review of Intimate Partner Violence in the United States, 2015), who first called this second love-bombing phase “hoovering” to explain the narcissist is trying to siphon you back.

-They may have sensed you are about to leave them, and may have already had someone on their radar around that time.
+They may not be completely surprised when you announce the breakup.
+They might have sensed that you were about to leave them, and may have already had someone on their radar around that time.

 If they suspect you are about to split up with them, they may abruptly ghost you and never give you closure.
 They will leave you hanging, to suffer the pain of ambiguity.